skip to content

 Postgraduate Study

 This course introduces students to the field of Clinical Psychology and the competencies required within the scientist-practitioner model of Clinical Psychology.
-These competencies will be developed through taught modules, an extended research project, and clinical placements.
+These competencies will be developed through taught modules, an extended research project, and clinically relevant placements.

 Our approach to evidence-based therapies and holistic and rigorous psychological practice links directly to lifespan research and a sophisticated understanding of the complexity of factors associated with mental health and ill-health across the lifespan.